HaDo1802/local-first-data-transformation/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project illustates my practices on data modeling and data warehouse learning.
+Do not have extremely trendy tech stack but could be a great source for learning purposes for foundations on data!

 ---
 ## 📖 Project Overview